-Thank you to our Sponsor!
+Thank you to our Sponsors!

 *Please note that participants subject to change.

-She also has over 30 years in the business sector, owning her first insurance business by the age of 21 and, after 16 years, setting her interest in her company.
+She also has over 30 years in the business sector, owning her first insurance business by the age of 21 and, after 16 years, selling her interest in her company.
 In 1997, she opened a corporate and local government consulting firm.
 Senator Bogdanoff later attended law school, graduating in 2003.
 She began her legal career as a litigator and is currently a Certified Circuit Civil and Family Mediator.

 After leaving public office in 2012, Senator Bogdanoff expanded her practice to include government consulting in Tallahassee.
 Her knowledge, experience, and access to key decision makers are extremely valuable to her clients.